15 Adorably Tiny Toy Dog Breeds That Will Wriggle Their Way Into Your Heart

 Smallest Toy Dog of Them All: Chihuahua

 I mean, come on.
-It’s a list of small dogs, so you knew this one was coming, right?
-The gold standard for “tiny dog,” the Chihuahua breed standard lists their size as simply “not more than 6 lbs.”
-Blessed with personalities that far outstrip their diminutive size, Chihuahuas have developed a reputation for being dogs with...prickly dispositions.
-But with a patient trainer, these littlest of the little dogs can be the best friend you could ask for.
+It's a list of itty-bitty dogs, so you knew this one was coming, right?
+The gold standard for "tiny dog," the Chihuahua breed standard lists their size as simply "not more than 6 pounds."
+Blessed with personalities that far outstrip their diminutive size, Chihuahuas have developed a reputation for being dogs with, shall we say, prickly dispositions.
+But with patient training, these littlest of the little dogs can be the best friend you could ask for.

 Most Adaptable Toy Dog Breed: Shih Tzu